 Split-ring type commutator reverses the direction of current after each half-turn of the armature.
 This maintains a DC current.

 12. The most important safety method used for protecting home appliances from short-circuiting or overloading is (a) earthing

 (c) use of stabilizers

 Fuse has thin wire of short length made of tin and lead in the ratio of 75: 25%.
 When current exceeds specified limit fuse melts and breaks the circuits thereby protecting home appliances.

 13. A magnetic compass needle is placed in the plane of paper near point A as shown in Figure 13.6.
 In which plane should a straight current-carrying conductor be placed so that it passes through A and there is no change in the deflection of the compass?
 Under what condition is the deflection maximum and why?

 In the plane of the paper itself.
 The axis of the compass is vertical and the field due to the conductor is also vertical.
 It could result in a dip of a compass needle which is not possible in this case (dips result only if the axis of the compass is horizontal).
 The deflection is maximum when the conductor through A is perpendicular to the plane of the paper and the field due to it is maximum in the plane of the paper.

 14. Under what conditions permanent electromagnet is obtained if a current-carrying solenoid is used?
 Support your answer with the help of a labelled circuit diagram.

-To obtain permanent electromagnet from a current-carrying solenoid following condition are required.
+To obtain a permanent electromagnet from a current-carrying solenoid following conditions are required.